-Materials not available in-house will be obtained for faculty by loan or photocopy within the provisions of the copyright laws.
-Requests may be submitted electronically via the MSM-library webpage or by filling out the appropriate forms in person.
-Forms are available in the library.
-Please call 404-752-1756 for details.
+Materials not available in-house will be obtained for faculty, residents & students via Interlibrary Loan within the provisions of the copyright laws.
+Requests may be submitted electronically via the MSM-library webpage, the library tab of the MSM Connect portal or by filling out the appropriate form in person.
+Please call 404-752-1528 for details.